splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 .. meta::
     :description: This Splunk APM use case describes how to use APM service map to investigate root cause error rate.

-Kai, a site reliability engineer at Buttercup Games, receives tickets from multiple customers getting “Invalid request” errors when purchasing games on the Buttercup Games website.
+Kai, a site reliability engineer at Buttercup Games, receives tickets from multiple customers getting "Invalid request" errors when purchasing games on the Buttercup Games website.

 To troubleshoot the invalid request error reports, Kai takes the following steps: